 Cement is one of the most important construction materials, as concrete and mortar are made from cement.
 There are several types of cement.
-For example, Portland cement is the most common type of cement, accounting for about 75% of cement products, according to Japan Cement Association.
-(WOULDNT WE NEED TO CITE A DOCUMENT ?)
-Though there are several different types of cement, each of them is standardized by the Japanese Industrial Standards and thus can be treated as a homogeneous product.
+For example, Portland cement is the most common type of cement, accounting for about 75% of cement products, according to the Japanese Cement Association.4 They are defined by the Japanese Industrial Standards and thus can be treated as homogeneous products.
 To produce cement, crushed limestone, clay, and other minerals are mixed and put into a kiln to be heated.
 This process yields clinker, which is an intermediate cement product and the focus of this paper.
 The final procedure of mixing ground clinker with gypsum produces cement.
 As demonstrated, the production process of cement is simple.

 Cement kilns are the heart of this simple production process, and it is important for us to understand some technical aspects of cement kilns in Japan.
-Prior to our sample period, in the 1960s, the suspension preheater (SP) process was imported from Germany, and due to its high energy efficiency, SP kilns gained in popularity and took a dominant position.
-Most of the newly built kilns in the 1960s were SP kilns, and in the 1970s, continuing improvements were made by Japanese companies, and new suspension preheater (hereinafter NSP) kilns were developed.
-The main innovation of NSP kilns is attaching pre-calciner to the SP kilns, which breaks down CaCO3 in limestone into CaO and CO2 in an efficient way, and this feature enabled further mass production.
-In our data, after 1970, almost all newly built kilns were NSP kilns, and this homogeneity of investment simplifies our analysis, as well.
+Prior to our sample period, in the 1960s, the suspension preheater (SP) process was imported from Germany, and due to its high energy efficiency, SP kilns gained popularity and took a dominant position.
+Most of the newly built kilns in the 1960s were SP kilns, and in the 1970s, continuing improvements were made by Japanese engineering firms and cement firms, and new suspension preheater (hereinafter NSP) kilns were developed.
+5 The main innovation of NSP kilns is attaching pre-calciner to the SP kilns, which breaks down CaCO3 in limestone into CaO and CO2 in an efficient way, and this feature enabled further mass production.
+In our data, after 1970, almost all newly built kilns were NSP kilns, and this homogeneity of investment also simplifies our analysis.